AMR MESSAGING GUIDE 2024 and beyond

 ABOUT THIS GUIDE

-In preparation for the AMR-HLM the UN Foundation, funded by Wellcome Trust, created this AMR Messaging Guide.
+In preparation for key AMR moments in 2024 and beyond, the United Nations Foundation, funded by Wellcome Trust, created this AMR Messaging Guide.

-Recognizing there are multiple asks and perspectives from the broad AMR community, this guide was created to help stakeholders align around our collective calls for action at the AMR-HLM and future AMR milestone moments.
-For example, it's important for those advocating for human health to be aware and understand the key asks from the agricultural community and vice versa.
-By aligning our asks, we will send a clearer message.
+Recognizing there are multiple asks and perspectives from the broad AMR community, this guide was created to help stakeholders align around collective calls for action at milestone moments.
+For example, it's important for those advocating for human health priorities to be aware and understand the key asks from the agrifood community and vice versa.
+By creating coherence among our asks, we will send a clearer message to decision-makers and policymakers.

-The key messages were developed with guidance of the AMR Communications Coalition (AMR-CC), a limited-term coalition made up of over two dozen, diverse AMR experts representing a range of sectors working across geographies and key related issues.
-Scroll down for more information about the coalition and additional resources recommended by the members.
+The key messages in this guide were developed with guidance of the AMR Communications Coalition (AMR-CC), a limited-term coalition comprised of over two dozen, diverse AMR experts representing a range of sectors working across geographies.
+Scroll down for more information about the coalition and additional resources recommended by its members.

 KEY MESSAGES